daynis-olman/generate-png-jpeg-email-signature/README.md

-# Generate email signature jpeg images with personal data from HTML form submission
+# Generates JPEG email signatures from HTML form submission
-Simple PHP APP that generates downloadable JPEG email signatures (images) with personal data from HTML Webform submission
+Simple PHP APP that generates downloadable JPEG email signatures (images).
+Images will have embedded personal data from HTML Webform submissions

 # How it works: